charliermarsh/script/README.md

 // => true
 ```

-Alternatively, you can use the lock-unlock paradigm:
+Alternatively, you can use the lock-unlock paradigm, which concatenates the scripts before evaluating:

 ```js
 var unlock = require('bitcoin-script').unlock;